-Price comparisons are popular: for films, sound carriers, books, and especially for video games.
-Several portals are vying for the favor of customers with used goods.
-The price differences are mostly marginal and can only be found out through intensive research, which hardly any user will undertake to save a few cents.
-Now an app is supposed to simplify the procedure: “Save me” compares the current prices of used media that are currently being viewed.
+Price comparisons are popular: for films, sound carriers, books, and even more so for video games.
+Several portals vie for the favor of customers with used goods.
+The price differences are usually marginal and can only be found out through intensive research, which hardly any user will do to save a few cents.
+Now an app is supposed to simplify the procedure: “Save me” compares the prices of used media that are currently being viewed.

-Compare prices of used video games by hand for hours to save 50 cents?
-Very few gamers would probably take on that.
-Martin Dolacinski from Lübeck and his partner Maik Schmidt have developed a tool that is supposed to relieve users of price comparisons.
-“Save me”, as the app is called, does what the name promises: ideally, it saves money.
+Spend hours manually comparing prices of used video games to save 50 cents?
+Only very few gamers would probably take that on themselves.
+Martin Dolacinski from Lübeck and his partner Maik Schmidt have developed a tool that is intended to make price comparisons easier for users.
+"Save me", as the app is called, does what the name promises: ideally save money.

-“Save Me is a price comparison for used media - including games, films and numerous books,” explains Martin Dolacinski.
-"The currently largest providers of used goods are compared: Medimops, reBuy, Amazon & eBay."
-Because several well-known portals are searched, users can assume that they are determining good - if not always the best - prices for used media.
+"Save Me is a price comparison for used media - including games, films and numerous books," explains Martin Dolacinski.
+"The currently largest providers of used media are compared: Medimops, reBuy, Amazon & eBay."
+Because several well-known portals are searched, users can assume that they determine good - if not always the best - prices for used media.
 That ultimately depends on whether the cheapest price can also be found with one of the providers listed by the app.

 [appbox googleplay com.savemeshop.app]

-“Save me” is always practical for collectors: products that you own can be scanned in and saved in individual collections.
-This could avoid bad purchases, especially if you have the same game for different platforms.
-A useful side effect: you have an overview of the current value of your “treasures” and you can grab coveted titles at the best time.
+"Save me" is always practical for collectors: products that you own can be scanned and saved in individual collections.
+In this way, bad purchases could be avoided, especially if you have the same game for different platforms.
+Useful side effect: You have an overview of the current value of your "treasures" and can strike coveted titles at the best time.

-“Save Me - Price Comparison” is available free of charge in the Apple App Store and in the Google Play Store: The project is financed through affiliate links and therefore does not cost users anything.
+"Save Me - Price Comparison" is available free of charge in the Apple App Store and in the Google Play Store: The project is financed through affiliate links, so it costs users nothing.

-A function is to be added soon, with which you can show a friend your collection for a certain period of time.
-“Save me” is to be expanded regularly to include new features.
+A feature to show a friend your collection for a limited time will be added soon.
+"Save me" will be regularly expanded with new features.
 The developers Maik and Martin are in constant contact with their Facebook community and want to implement the collected feedback as quickly as possible.
-“We are happy about every creative collector who has suggestions for improvement,” says Martin Dolacinski.
+"We welcome every creative collector who has suggestions for improvement," says Martin Dolacinski.

 More information is available online at save-me.shop.